How to Safely Thaw Frozen Chicken

 You can cook chicken in its frozen state.
 The general rule of thumb is to add another 50% of cooking time from the time suggested in the recipe.
 Certain cooking methods, such as braising, or cooking it in the slow cooker, or using the chicken in soups and stews lend themselves better to cooking frozen meat.

-Other methods (like sautéing, roasting, or microwaving) may yield slightly uneven results, with the outside of the chicken cooked more than the inside, or a less-than ideal texture.
+Other methods (like sautéing, roasting, or microwaving) may yield slightly uneven results or a less-than ideal texture.
+It’s very likely that the outside of the chicken may cook faster than than the inside.

-For instance, you won’t be able to get a nice caramelized exterior on a piece of frozen chicken if you sauté it, as the moisture in the chicken will be slowly released as it defrosts in the pan, preventing browning.
+For instance, you won’t be able to get a nice caramelized exterior on a piece of frozen chicken if you sear or sauté it, as the the chicken will slowly release moisture as it thaws while cooking in the pan, preventing browning.
+So best to defrost the chicken before cooking it using these methods, and pat it dry.